techidaily/site-location-social/source/_posts/in-2024-simple-and-effective-ways-to-change-your-country-on-youtube-app-of-your-realme-c55-drfone-by-drfone-virtual-android.md

 - **Step 4:** Activate **Teleport Mode** by selecting the first icon from the left.
 Use the **Search** bar to type in your desired location.
 Hit **Enter**, and the map will display the specified location.
 To shift your smartphone’s location, click **Move Here**.
 The map will reflect the change, confirming the successful teleportation.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/gSKkJrJ57EA?si=WDOmInPE9EgQa_tB" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### ExpressVPN

 ExpressVPN, a renowned VPN service, enhances online privacy by masking your IP address.
 While it doesn’t change your GPS location, it provides a layer of security and anonymity.
 ExpressVPN is compatible with both iOS and Android devices.
 It offers a single-function solution for safeguarding your online activities.